TanvirOnGH/TanvirOnGH/readme.md

 14. [Linux hardening guide by madaidan](https://madaidans-insecurities.github.io/guides/linux-hardening.html)
 15. [Linux hardening guide by privsec.dev](https://privsec.dev/posts/linux/desktop-linux-hardening)

-## Useful Links
-1. [justdelete.me](https://justdelete.me) - A directory of direct links to delete your account from web services.

 ## Privacy Awareness
 1. [THEY TRACK YOU!](https://theytrackyou.com) - Global A website to raise awareness of online privacy.
 2. [VPN - a Very Precarious Narrative](https://overengineer.dev/blog/2019/04/08/very-precarious-narrative.html) - Criticisms for VPN use by Dennis Schubert.